andytaylor/dockerfiles/artemis-with-dispatch/README.md

 to set the ip to this, alternatively configure private-router.conf before building your image.
 You will need to run Dispatch on the host machine and bind to the same address.

-6. you can then create a container running dispatch via 'docker run -t -i  -name dispatch  artemis-dispatch /bin/bash' and run
+6. you can then create a container running dispatch via 'docker run -t -i  -name dispatch_container artemis-dispatch /bin/bash' and run
-'qdrouterd -c /etc/qpid-dispatch/private-router.conf' or just run 'docker run -t -i  -name dispatch_container  dispatch qdrouterd -c /etc/qpid-dispatch/private-router.conf' to start the router directly.
+'qdrouterd -c /etc/qpid-dispatch/private-router.conf' or just run 'docker run -t -i  -name dispatch_container artemis-dispatch qdrouterd -c /etc/qpid-dispatch/private-router.conf' to start the router directly.

 every step from here is dependant on using my branch https://github.com/andytaylor/activemq-artemis/tree/dispatch_proto

-5 then you can start an artemis container by running 'docker run -t -i  -name brokerB --link dispatch:router artemis-dispatch  run_broker.sh'
+5 then you can start an artemis container by running 'docker run -t -i -e "QOS=qos2"  -name artemis_container --link dispatch_container:router artemis-dispatch runbroker.sh'

 The last stage will start Artemis which will register itself with Dispatch.